White House Visitor Center Rehabilitation and Closure Information

 Things To Know Before You Come

-President's Park is an urban park.
+President's Park is an urban park located in the middle of one of the country's largest metropolitan areas.
+Washington, DC is a walking city.
+When visiting be prepared to walk to many of the places you want to visit.
 For your safety, please use crosswalks and obey crossing signals.
 Before or after your walk, stop at the White House Visitor Center to see the exhibits and video on the White House and its history.

 The closest Metrorail stations to the White House are Federal Triangle (blue and orange lines) and Metro Center (red, blue and orange lines).
 Because on-street parking is limited, we strongly encourage you to use public transportation.